omorkved/summerhacks_team/README.md

 To run:

+Note to SummerHacks team: the firebase.config.js file is purposefully missing for the repo as it contains our Firebase API key.
+Email us at busybeaglesapp@gmail.com to get it :)

 install expo:
 `npm install -g expo-cli`

 install the directory

 `cd App/`

+Verify that the `firebase.config.js` file is contained in this directory.

 `expo install` This should install all dependencies, such as React Navigation